“Dude, kettlebell lifters are the punk rockers of the strength sport community!”

 Erik was right, there is a definite parallel between punk rock and kettlebell lifting.
 The do it yourself, no time for bullshit attitude in the world of punk and hardcore is very similar to the bare-bones simplicity of kettlebell training, maybe that’s why my friend Jeremy, guitarist and founding member of Comeback Kid, texted me from a recent tour asking where he could find some kettlebells on the road.

 |Comeback Kid at the Masquerade Atlanta.|

 The benefits of kettlebell training are numerous: strength, endurance, active range of motion, building a strong and healthy back, strengthening connective tissue and keeping the joints healthy, and much more.
 All these things can benefit the touring musician.
 Ever been cramped up in a van with a band and gear?
 While a ton of fun, the life of a touring musician can be exhausting.
 Taking a couple kettlebells on the road to do a 15-30 minute daily workout can combat this easily!
-I remember an article in one of Dragon Door’s magazines about a tour bus driver (Metallica’s driver at the time if I remember correctly) who kept a set of kettlebells on the bus.
+I remember an article from a fitness magazine about a tour bus driver (Metallica’s driver at the time if I remember correctly) who kept a set of kettlebells on the bus.
 When they got to the venue and the band would unload, he’d drag the kettlebells out into the parking lot and train!

 When Comeback Kid came through Atlanta they stopped by my gym for a kettlebell training session, followed by some killer vegan food before heading up to Ohio for the next stop of the tour.
 After we went over the basic technique of the lifts, I took them through a short full body training sessions to demonstrate how with a kettlebell, a little bit of time, and a lot of effort you can kick your own ass pretty quick!